qcr/PenguinPi-robot/software/localiser/README.md

 # Localiser with Nginx + C++

 A version of the EGB439 localiser that uses compiled binaries for speed and shared memory constructs for safety.
-These instructions are for building on the target raspberry pi.
+These instructions will work on both the raspberry pi and a desktop computer.
-Future project: set up toolchain for cross-compilation.
+If used on a desktop computer, localiser will use a static test image.

 ### Prerequisites